auth0/docs/articles/connections/passwordless/_using-lock-ios-email.md

 <%= include('./_email-send-code-swift') %>
 <% } %>

-After having started the passwordless login you will need to ask the user for the one time code and authenticate using that code:
+After the passwordless login process begins, ask the user for the one-time code.
+Then authenticate using that code:

 <% if (language === "objc") { %>
 <%= include('./_email-login-objc') %>